 Failure to adhere to all parking rules can result in a citation, a $100.00 fine and/or a tow, and a $25.00 non-refundable boot removal fee.

-Vehicles properly displaying a placard or disability license plate may park in areas specifically reserved for persons with disabilities.
+Vehicles properly displaying a placard or disability license plate may park in areas specifically reserved for persons with disabilities (SEE CAMPUS PARKING MAP).
 The placard must be displayed in clear view hanging from the rearview mirror or placed on the dashboard.

 The authorized holder of a placard or disability license plate must be present when parking in a handicap space.
 It is illegal to use a placard or disability license plate without the authorization holder being present.
 The authorized holder must exit or enter the vehicle while it is parked in the designated parking area.
 Violators will be ticketed and booted.

 The university police will confiscate any placard if they believe it is being used illegally.

 Parking is not allowed in an access aisle.
 An access aisle is the vertical lines adjacent to the parking space for person s with disabilities.
 The Police will ticket any vehicle parked in the access aisle whether it is displaying a placard or disability license plate or not.

 Responsibility of lost, misplaced, unused or stolen decals rests solely with the purchaser.